100 Fascinating, Fun, and Strange Facts about Paris

 But… Disneyland Paris, despite the name, is not located in Paris itself, but can be found about 30 km away from the centre of Paris in a place called Marne-la-Vallée.
 More than 15 million people visit the happiest place on Earth each year.

-Facts in Paris for kids
+Fun Facts on Paris for kids

 Paris is the capital and largest city in France